filecoin-project/builtin-actors/README.md

 characteristics:

 - The CARv1 header points to a single root CID.
-- The CID resolves to a data structure that should be interpreted as an IPLD `Map<Cid, i32>`.
+- The CID resolves to a Manifest data structure that associates code CIDs with their corresponding built-in actor types.
+- The Manifest payload should be interpreted as an IPLD `Map<Cid, i32>`.
 Every entry represents a built-in actor.
-  - Keys are CIDs pointing to the Wasm bytecode of an actor as a single block.
+- Manifest keys (CID) point to the Wasm bytecode of an actor as a single block.
-  - Values identify the actor type, and are to be interpreted according to the `fvm_shared::actor::builtin::Type` enum:
+- Manifest values (i32) identify the actor type, to be parsed as the `fvm_shared::actor::builtin::Type` enum:
     - System = 1
     - Init = 2
     - Cron = 3